 We will then use the current (amps) calculated above to find the resistance (Ω or Ohms) of the load resistor.

 The resistance and the number of watts are the two parameters needed for obtaining the size of the load resistor.

 The wattage of the load resistor is the value used in the calculation above…

 The filament light bulb (watts) – The LED light bulb (watts).

 This will give you the lowest wattage figure, but the load resistor will get very hot (just like a filament light bulb).
 So the heat needs to be dissipated using a much larger wattage load resistor (at least double).

 One of the problems with this calculation, is often the LED light bulb specification isn’t readily available, or is a bit vague.
 Which then makes calculations difficult (guesswork).

 Researching on the internet, it seems a typical load resistor to replace a 21 watt turn signal light bulb would use a 50 watt 6 Ω (ohm) load resistor.
-Note the 50w rating to dissipate any heat.

 A good supplier of load resistors should also be able to advise and assist with your selection, if you are unsure what to purchase.

 If you’re not sure what you want, sometime you have to look to see what is available?
 The list below may give you some idea of what’s available to buy…